bitbullcapitalfund/ccplatform/ccplatform/readme.txt

 		class ToyStrategy(Strategy):
 			pass

-	2- Implement the method calculate().
+	2- Override the method calculate().
 This method will be called each time a new trade is executed on the exchange.
 		Example:

 		class ToyStrategy(Strategy):